 Last week I got an email from a client asking about working together.
 Something about her words really pulled at my heartstrings - you could almost feel the pain she was in.
 She had read about intuitive eating and wanted to feel free around food, but was worried that it was only for people who were naturally thin or were content to stay the same larger size.
 Her words made me pull out my journal and write in big letters so I would remember to write this post.

 Intuitive eating is for everyone.

 I want to note that I've never worked with anyone, at any size, who has started working on intuitive eating while completely satisfied with their current body size.
 Feeling content in your own skin is not a prerequisite for intuitive eating.
-If it was...umm, I'd need to find a new specialty area or be out of a job.

 If you're reading this right now in a place where you're completely immersed in diet culture and suffocating in body hatred, it probably feels impossible to imagine yourself one day feeling content with your body.
 Or just not hating your body for that matter!
 That's okay.
 That doesn't mean you can't start treating it with more kindness and respect now while working towards a more positive body image.